Celerium/Celerium.Auvik/docs/site/inventory/Index.md

 ---
-title: inventory
+title: Inventory
 has_children: true
 ---

-## inventory - endpoint help & documentation
+## Inventory - endpoint help & documentation

 {: .highlight }
 Some functions will handle more than one endpoint and the numbers below show the total endpoints **not** the total functions